 Caithriona McCarthy founded the Edible Landscape Project in 2012.
 It was while living in Spain that she became acutely aware of the importance of community, the food we eat as a community, and how and where that food is grown.
 This experience, and her subsequent experience advising small Irish development organisations on sustainable business development, led her to create the Edible Landscape Project.
 She now combines her time as a lecturer in Sustainable Horticulture and Entrepreneurship at Westport College of Further Education (WCFE) in Co.
 Mayo, with developing community based sustainability projects.
 Caithriona graduated with a BA (Hons) from University College Dublin and a Post-Graduate Diploma in Business Studies from The Michael Smurfit School of Business, UCD.
 Caithriona has a Master’s Degree in Science from SRUC in Organic Farming Profession.

 Paula Halpin – ELP Workshop Leader

 Paula is passionate about local issues and community development projects.
 She is engaged on a voluntary basis with various organisations, including the Quay Community Centre.
 Paula has an honours Degree in Landscape Design from University College Dublin (1990) and has lectured to third level horticultural students in the National Botanic Gardens.
 She has also engaged special needs adults with Horticultural Therapy.
 Paula set up her own business, Ceres Landscape Design, in 1998.

-David focuses on business and policy development for the Edible Landscape Project.
+David focuses on grant applications, network development, and policy development for the Edible Landscape Project.
 He has more than 20 years direct engineering work experience in the semiconductor capital equipment, electronics and recycling industries.
 He has a Bachelor of Science (BSc.
 Eng.) in Mechanical Engineering from the Dublin Institute of Technology/Trinity College Dublin and a Masters in Business Administration (MBA) from The Michael Smurfit Graduate School of Business, University College Dublin.
 He is a member of the Board of Trustees for Venture Out Wilderness Project, a social enterprise, which delivers wilderness-based therapeutic programmes.

 Linking ELP to overseas environmental NGOs/INGOs Vicky has a background in both International Humanitarian Aid and Development.
 She has held a number of posts in Asia, Latin America and Eastern Europe for organizations such as Trócaire, VSO, the UN WFP and Refugee Trust before moving to Westport where she continued to work as a consultant (CAFOD, Action Aid, Trócaire and Dóchas).
 She has an MSc in Humanitarian Assistance and BA in Russian and Spanish.
 Vicky is passionate about nature, sustainability and the environment.

 Linking directly between state/ semi-state groups and ELP District Conservation Officer and Manager of Ballycroy National Park Visitor Centre.
 Sue Callaghan has worked with National Parks and Wildlife Service for over 20 years as education officer, conservation ranger and district conservation officer.
 She has wide ranging qualifications from M Phil in Peace Studies, BA in Archaeology and Philosophy, and a Higher Diploma in Conservation Management as well as a FETAC cert in Horticulture.
 She has a particular interest in managing public recreation spaces to facilitate connection with nature and encourage a curiosity to discover the natural world.